FAQs for International Degree-seeking Students

-Physical Presence Letters are no longer required for visa application or entry to Germany.
+Physical Presence Letters are not required for visa application or entry to Germany.
 They will NOT speed up the visa process.
 Therefore, such letters will not be issued.

 Can I get a letter confirming that I can arrive later than the semester start (i.e. extension letter)?
 (Updated Apr.
 22, 21)

 Such a letter is not required as your admission letter confirms the latest starting date.